ObolNetwork/obol-docs/docs/adv/advanced/quickstart-split.md

 description: Migrate an existing validator by splitting its private key into shares
 ---

-# Migrate an existing validator
+# Migrate an Existing Validator

 :::warning
 This process should only be used if you want to split an *existing validator private key* into multiple private key shares for use in a Distributed Validator Cluster. **If your existing validator is not properly shut down before the Distributed Validator starts, your validator may be slashed**.